brunoluiz/crossplane-explorer/README.md

 ![demo gif](./demo.gif)

-`crossplane-explorer` provides a terminal based UI (similar to `k9s`) to explore Crossplane traces, making it easier to navigate, debug and understand objects.
+`crossplane-explorer` provides a terminal based UI (similar to `k9s`) to interactively explore Crossplane traces, making it easier to navigate, debug and understand objects.
 It leverages `crossplane trace` to render the object tree.

 ## ✨ Features